Alpe d'Huez

 With its exceptional sunshine and its routes exposed to the four cardinal points, Alpe d'Huez is undoubtedly one of the best resorts in the French Alps for freeride skiing.

-From the summit of Pic Blanc, located at an altitude of 3330 m, you will be spoiled with around twenty possible off-piste routes, each more fabulous than the other.
-The most known is certainly the Grand Sablat glacier route: a great classic of the resort, quite easy in the opinion of experts.
+From the summit of Pic Blanc, which stands at an altitude of 3,330 meters, you will find approximately twenty off-piste routes, each more spectacular than the last.
+The most popular route is undoubtedly the Grand Sablat glacier route, a classic of the resort that is considered relatively easy by experts.

-A bit more difficult, La Pyramide will offer you breathtaking landscapes and steep slopes on a very high mountain route, accessible after half an hour of walking.
+A bit more difficult, La Pyramide offers breathtaking landscapes and steep slopes on a high mountain route, accessible after a half-hour walk.

 A skier in a yellow jacket carving a turn on a snowy mountain slope with rugged peaks in the background.